El Paso County Express Consent Hearing Guide

 What It Is

-• Separate from Criminal Court: This is crucial: the ALR hearing is entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not determine your guilt or innocence in the criminal case.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding, completely separate from your criminal DUI case.

-• Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DMV has sufficient evidence to suspend your driver's license.
+• Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether the DMV has sufficient evidence to suspend your license.

 How to Prepare